If behind every great man there's an even greater woman, what sort of superlative should be reserved for Michelle Obama?

 And by multiple accounts, including his own, he was instantly smitten.

 "I had never taken the train downtown before.
-It was raining that day," Barack Obama recalled their first meeting in a video message shown during the Oprah chat.
+It was raining that day," Barack recalled of their first meeting in a video message shown during the Oprah chat.
 "I wasn't fully equipped with an umbrella.
 The bottom line is, when I walk into Michelle's office, not only am I late, I'm also kind of damp.
 So it's not clear whether I made the best impression."

 Michelle had been tasked with mentoring the new hire—"the luckiest break of my life," then President Barack Obama said in a piece about their first date for O Magazine.
 She, however, had assumed—judging by his unusual name and from all the hype she'd heard—that he would be "strange and overly intellectual."